JOSHUA-A69/School-Project-eCom-Website/README.md

 You are welcome to use this website as a template, or even better, create a customized version of it!

-NOTE: This website is not responsive as of now.
+NOTE: As of right now, this website is not responsive